-Before the arrival of the lambs, researchers had already learned how to produce sheep, cattle and other animals by genetically copying cells painstakingly isolated from early-stage embryos.
-Our work promised to make cloning vastly more practical, because cultured cells are relatively easy to work with.
+Now that genetically modified and copied mammals are a reality, biomedical researchers are starting to develop imaginative ways to use this technology work promised to make cloning vastly more practical, because cultured cells are relatively easy to work with.
 Megan and Morag proved that even though such cells are partially specialized, or differentiated, they can be genetically reprogrammed to function like those in an early embryo.
 Most biologists had believed that this would be impossible.